ahthomps/bacteria-networks/README.md

 ### Configure the makefile and compile Darknet

-If you have an Nvidia GPU with CUDA installed, and you want to use it, configure `darknet/Makefile` to your liking.
+You can greatly improve the performance of this application by tweaking Darknet's makefile.
 You probably want to set `GPU=1`, and `CUDNN=1`.
 If you aren't using a GPU, you will get better performance by seting `AVX=1` (speeds up vector math) and `OPENMP=1` (enables parallel processing).
 In order to use OpenMP, you'll need to install OpenMP.

 Run `cd darknet; make`.